 Business lines of credit are different from traditional term loans, because they’re not a lump sum you get in your account all at once.
 Rather, your bank gives you access to a specific amount of cash, which you can pull down from whenever you want and use to cover whatever expenses you need.
 You’ll only pay interest on the funds you use.

 Business lines of credit are an excellent option for small businesses facing continual cash-flow issues (so, realistically, most businesses).
 And, since you’re getting fast access to flexible cash, business lines of credit give you peace of mind in case you need to tend to any unforeseen expenses—whether that’s an emergency like a burst pipe, or an opportunity like a windfall of new orders that needs to be filled, stat.

 Again, your bank determines the amount of cash you have access to according to your loan application.
 That application will give the bank an idea of how financially stable your business is, and how much additional debt you’re able to handle, both as an institution and as a business owner (which is where your personal credit score comes in).
 Amounts depend on the bank you work with, too.
 Typically, though, business line of credit loans from banks range from $10,000 to $250,000.

 Other things you can expect from a bank business line of credit:

 We said that your bank funds two types of loans—term loans, and business lines of credit—right?
 But, technically, there’s one more.
-SBA loans are a third type of small business loan you can apply for, and receive from, your bank.
+SBA loans are a third type of bank loan for business.
 Let’s clarify.